AliSoftware/alisoftware.github.io/_posts/2017-02-20-swiftgen-4-2-and-other-news.md

 * A tutorial session about `Sourcery` and `SwiftGen` by Paweł Brągoszewski: ["Adding magic to Swift with SwiftGen and Sourcery"](http://appdevcon.nl/session/pawel-bragoszewski-adding-magic-to-swift-with-swiftgen-and-sourcery/)
 * [My talk about Mixins over Inheritance](http://appdevcon.nl/session/olivier-halligon-mixins-over-inheritance/)
-* A talk by Andrea Falcone, member of the Fastlane team, about ["Supercharging your mobile app release with fastlane"](http://appdevcon.nl/session/andrea-falcone-fabric-fastlane/)
+* A talk by Andrea Falcone, member of the _fastlane_ team, about ["Supercharging your mobile app release with fastlane"](http://appdevcon.nl/session/andrea-falcone-fabric-fastlane/)

 ## NSBudapest & CraftConf (Budapest, April 25-28)